cloudfoundry/docs-bosh/content/instance-metadata.md

 ## Via filesystem {: #fs }

-Accessing information over filesystem might be useful when building core libraries so that explicit configuration is not required.
+Accessing the Bosh structural information over filesystem might be useful when building core libraries so that explicit configuration is not required.

 Each VM has a `/var/vcap/instance` directory that contains following files:

+* `deployment`: Name of the deployment that the instance belongs to.
+* `name`: Name of the _instance group_ that the instance belongs to.
+* `az`: Name of the availability zone that the instance is placed in.
+* `index`: Human-friendly ordinal for the instance within its group.
+* `id`: Immutable UUID for the instance.

+Example:

 ```shell
 ls -la /var/vcap/instance/